 This April marked the ninth year that employees at Komatsu Mining Corp’s Milwaukee facility have been leaving their desks and machines behind for a day to inspire students at Morgandale Elementary School by participating in Junior Achievement’s “JA in a Day” program.
 "JA in a Day" is a unique initiative that allows volunteers to teach all of the lessons of Junior Achievement's elementary school programs in an intensive and effective one-day effort.

 During the course of “JA in a Day”, students learn about various aspects of financial literacy, work readiness, and entrepreneurship.
-For instance, students in the second grade learn about "Our Community" and see how money moves through a community, creating jobs and generating tax proceeds that pay for schools, parks and streets.
-In fifth grade, students study "Our Nation," where they begin to learn about economic concepts such as opportunity cost and supply and demand.
+For instance, students in the second grade learn how money moves through a community, creating jobs and generating tax proceeds that pay for schools, parks and streets.
+In fifth grade, students begin to learn about economic concepts such as opportunity cost and supply and demand.
 At the end of the day, students receive JA certificates for completing the program.
 It’s also become a Komatsu Mining Corp. tradition that employees give the students backpacks and the teachers a small gift of appreciation for their year-round work.

 Morgandale’s principal, Tina Food sees great value in the JA experience.
 “We love having “JA in a Day” here at Morgandale because our volunteers from Komatsu Mining Corp. are so awesome!
 Many have been here for several years and they make connections with the kids.
 The kids love to have “real people” come in and teach them lessons about work, money and life.
 The volunteers get to come into our school to see our amazing kids and a great school.”